 Are Digraphs and Diphthongs the Same Thing?

-Not exactly, digraphs are printed letters and diphthongs are sounds.
-Some digraphs (and trigraphs) are used to represent the diphthong sounds.
+Not exactly, digraphs are pairs of printed letters and diphthongs are the sounds represented by the letters.
+Some trigraphs are also used to represent the diphthong sounds.

 Click on the following link to our article about diphthongs if you want more information about this.